Monica-TPJH/Interactive_Experience_Assignment3/Who_is_the_final_Clown/README.md

 ## How it works

-- Players are listed and a selection mechanism (random pick / wheel / countdown) determines who is chosen.
+- Players (at least 3) are listed and a selection mechanism (random pick / wheel / countdown) determines who is chosen.
 - The chosen player is marked the "final clown" and the UI prompts for a punishment (dare) or an action to complete.
 - After the action is completed or skipped, the game can continue or end.